-Accidents happen, especially with active kids.
+Accidents happen, especially when you have active kids.
 According to the American Association of Endodontics, over 5 million teeth are knocked out in kids and adults every year.
 Whether they fall while running on the playground or get hit with a bat or ball during little league practice, trauma to the mouth can cause your child’s tooth to get chipped or knocked out.
-Knowing how to handle this type of emergency will enable you to keep your cool and take the right steps if it ever happens to your child.
+Knowing how to handle this type of emergency will enable you to act quickly and take the right steps if your child experiences a tooth injury.

-Even If It’s a Baby Tooth, Go See the Dentist
+Even If It’s a Baby Tooth, See a Dentist

 Your child’s dentist will also want to see if there was any other damage to the mouth.
 It is possible that one or more of your child’s other baby teeth were pushed down into the gums instead of being knocked out when the trauma occurred.
 This situation can damage the adult teeth that haven’t emerged yet, causing long-term issues.